johnnieeliasson/Uppgift-3/2-html-full-page/README.md

   - download (or better: make one :)) a nice video from <https://www.pexels.com/sv-se/videos/>
   - use correct html syntax to add it to the startpage
   - the video should have the autoplay and muted attribute
+- [ ] Add a footer with suitable texts
+- [ ] Add the pages about.html and products (after they been created of course) to the menu, and make them work

 ## Contact page